HL7/fhir-saner/input/pagecontent/actors.md

 ##### Measure Consumer

-An Measure Consumer implementing the Push Option periodically recieves updates from the [Measure Source](actors.html#measure-source) using the
+An Measure Consumer implementing the Push Option periodically receives updates from the [Measure Source](actors.html#measure-source) using the
 [Produce Measure](transactions.html#produce-measure)